mkmat/Z1plus-code/README.md

 Yes, some of the benchmark configurations treated in the publication are available from the benchmark-configurations directory.

+## The -PPA (and -PPA+) option produce huge Lpp values.

+This happens if the system is not of standard Kremer-Grest type, with a maximum bond length of 1.5.
+The PPA option has been added using classical PPA parameters, and can therefore only be applied if the system respects the constraint.
+We did not invent new PPA parameters to allow for a comparison with classical PPA results, and because results depend on the choice of parameters.
+If your system has a bond length that exceeds the maximum allowed value 1.5 is reported by Z1+ in this line:

+        PPA+ init max bondl (all)     1.54848

+If you still want to use the PPA or PPA+ options, you have to scale your box sizes and particle coordinates in your configuration file.

 ## How to cite the Z1+ code?

     M. Kröger, J. D. Dietz, R. S. Hoy and C. Luap,